itucimmyt/brapiServices/README.md

 Press **CTRL+C** to stop execution.
 When stopping this way, the running Gradle daemon is also stopped (it is a known issue of Gradle).
 In practice, this has no practical nor visible effects apart from taking a couple of seconds more in the next immediate build.

 ## Testing
 Example tests provide some minimal coverage.
 Full coverage must be implemented, possibly by a QA team.
-The main function of the tests is to provice guidance in test building.
+The main function of the tests is to provide guidance in test construction.

 Run task 'test', and optionally 'jacocoTestReport' to generate a code coverage report:
 ```